PeterHuberSg/StorageLib/Setup.md

 ```

 ## Project StorageClassGenerator 2
-Add the external project *StorageClassGenerator* from the *StorageLib* solution you cloned.
+Add the external project *StorageClassGenerator* from the *StorageLib* solution you cloned to your own solution.
 *StorageClassGenerator* translates the *data model* into the data classes you will use in
 your program.

 ## Project StorageLib 3
-Add the external project *StorageLib* from the *StorageLib* solution you cloned. *StorageLib*
+Add the external project *StorageLib* from the *StorageLib* solution you cloned to your own solution. *StorageLib*
 contains the code needed during runtime to store the data.

 ## Project Data Model 4